Selati Line – Part 7

 A ‘Round in Nine’ Anyone?

 Before the proclamation of the Kruger Park in 1926, income from the railways was so low in the Lowveld (pun not intended) at that time, that a radical approach was needed and an idea was born; to institute paying tours.
-It was suggested that tourism (going around – ism) in South Africa be created, before the advent of tour busses.
-Johannesburg to Lorenzo Marques and back would be a good idea and so the “Round in Nine” came into existence in 1923.
-The “Round in Nine” was a very clever and well laid out plan.
+It was suggested that tourism (going around – ism) in South Africa be created, long before the advent of tour buses.
+Johannesburg to Lorenzo Marques and back became a good idea and so the “Round in Nine” came into existence in 1923.
+Believe it or not, the “Round in Nine” was a very clever and well laid out plan.
 Who thought of it, no one knows, but it consisted of a nine-day tour from Johannesburg via the picturesque Lowveld, through the Kruger Park at night, – yes at night – and on to Lorenzo Marques by the sea, incorporating nine sightseeing stops on the way and if you can believe it, the park was not included!

-But go through the Kruger Park at night?
+But, go through the Kruger Park at night?
 Someone must have missed the bus or something.
 When the warden saw the itinerary, he was shocked.
 The trains were scheduled to pass through the reserve at night, without stopping never mind, because they never included it in the itinerary.
 A clever idea indeed, but missing the plot.
-Stevenson-Hamilton knew the railway’s systems manager and suggested to him that at least, the trains should make the journey through the reserve in daylight, so he went to Pretoria to see him.
+Fortunately Stevenson-Hamilton knew the railway’s systems manager and suggested to him that at least, the trains should make the journey through the reserve in daylight, so he went to Pretoria to see him.

-The following dialogue from the warden himself, in his book South African Eden.
+The following dialogue from the warden himself, in his book the South African Eden.